 Until further notice: No walk-ins or visitors, please.
 CALL AHEAD before visiting our clinic: 360-376-7778

-We are working closely with San Juan County Health and Community Services and other community health organizations to monit and respond to the novel coronavirus pandemic.
+We are working closely with San Juan County Health and Community Services and other community health organizations to monitor and respond to the novel coronavirus pandemic.

 - Please stay home and call us.
 Do not come directly to the clinic.
 A nurse will speak with you about your symptoms.
 By staying home you are helping us protect the community, our patients, and staff.